susestudio/studio-help/800_api/400_using_api_with_curl.md

 # Using the API with curl

 All API functions can be used with curl.
-The following examples should give you an idea on how this is to be used.
+The following examples should give you an idea how to use this feature.

 ## Get the list of template sets